 Oğuzhan Hışıl received his B.A degree in 2016 from Mimar Sinan Fine Arts University.
 His B.A. thesis is concentrated on the economic and administrative effects of increasing consumption of antidepressants.
 His research interests are health, specifically mental health, policies, inequality, globalisation and neo-liberalism.
 He is currently working as a research assistant in Social Policy Forum in the field of humanitarianism and social policies.

-Püren Aktaş received her BA in International Relations from Istanbul Bilgi University in 2017.
+Püren Aktaş earned her BA in International Relations from Istanbul Bilgi University in 2017.
+She has received her MA in Social Policy at Boğaziçi University in 2019 with her thesis titled “The Effect of Diagnosis-Related Groups on Clinical Autonomy in Turkey: The Physician’s Perspective”.
 She is currently a master student at Boğaziçi University Social Policy Department.
 She worked as Project Assistant at Istanbul Bilgi University Center for Migration Research in 2017 for the research titled “Dimensions of Polarization in Turkey”.
-Her research interests are social policy, health policy and gender studies.
+Her research interests are social policy, health policy in developing countries with a specific focus on health systems financing and health workforce policies.

 Simla Serim received her BA from Middle East Technical University Faculty of Arts and Sciences, Department of Sociology and the Faculty of Architecture, Department of City and Regional Planning.
 She studied in Duisburg Essen University during the fall semester of 2014-2015 as an Erasmus Exchange student.
 She participated in the projects of International Labour Organization, and she did internship in an agency engaged in social projects and Türkiye İşveren Sendikaları Konfederasyonu.
 Now, she is a Master student in Boğaziçi University Social Policy department and her research interests are inequalities and social exclusion, gender studies and policies with regard to disadvantaged groups.